United States rainfall climatology: General

-The eastern part of the contiguous United States east of the 98th meridian, the mountains of the Pacific Northwest, the Willamette Valley, and the Sierra Nevada range are the wetter portions of the nation, with average rainfall exceeding 30 in per year.
+The western part of the contiguous United States west of the 98th meridian, the mountains of the Pacific Northwest, the Willamette Valley, and the Sierra Nevada range are the wetter portions of the nation, with average rainfall exceeding 30 in per year.
 The drier areas are the Desert Southwest, Great Basin, valleys of northeast Arizona, eastern Utah, and central Wyoming.
 Increased warming within urban heat islands leads to an increase in rainfall downwind of cities.

 Alaska

 Juneau averages over 50 in of precipitation a year, while other areas in southeast Alaska receive over 275 in.
 South central Alaska does not get nearly as much rain as the southeast of Alaska, though it does get more snow.
 On average, Anchorage receives 16 in of precipitation a year, with around 75 in of snow.
 The northern coast of the Gulf of Alaska receives up to 150 in of precipitation annually.
 Across western sections of the state, the northern side of the Seward Peninsula is a desert with less than 10 in of precipitation annually, while some locations between Dillingham and Bethel average around 100 in of precipitation.
 Inland, often less than 10 in falls a year, but what precipitation falls during the winter tends to stay throughout the season.
 La Niña events lead to drier than normal conditions, while El Niño events do not have a correlation towards dry or wet conditions.
 Precipitation increases by 10 to 40 percent when the Pacific decadal oscillation is positive.